Joao Rodríguez (footballer): Club career

 On 6 January 2017, Rodríguez joined Cortuluá on loan for the first half of the 2017 campaign.
 On 3 February 2017, Rodríguez made his Cortuluá debut in a 4–0 home defeat against Deportivo Pasto, featuring for seventy minutes before being replaced by Duvan Sánchez.
 On 1 July 2017, Rodríguez returned to Chelsea after appearing just five times during his loan spell at Cortuluá.

 On 5 September 2017, Rodríguez joined Mexican side Tampico Madero on a season-long loan.
 A month later, Rodríguez made his debut during a 1–0 away defeat to Juárez, replacing Diego Martínez in the 82nd minute.
 After three years without a goal, Rodríguez netted in Tampico Madero's 2–0 away victory against Venados, firing past Armando Navarrete in the 84th minute.
 A week later, Rodríguez scored once again, rounding the goalkeeper to make it 3–0 during their league tie against Atlante.

 On 12 July 2018, Rodríguez joined Spanish second tier side Tenerife on a season-long loan.

 Rodríguez completed a move to Central Córdoba of the Argentine Primera División on a free transfer on 30 July 2019; six months after his release from Chelsea.
 He went onto feature 19 times all in competitions, scoring three goals before leaving the club for Mexican outfit, Necaxa in July 2020, prior to a subsequent return to Colombia in March 2021, to join América de Cali.
 Between March and December 2021, Rodríguez went onto feature twenty-two times for América de Cali, scoring once before leaving to join fellow Categoría Primera A side, Jaguares in February 2022.

+After spells at Alvarado in Argentina and Los Chankas in Peru, it was confirmed on 29 November 2023, that Rodríguez would join Costa Rican side Municipal Grecia from the new year.

 International career

 Joao has represented Colombia in the U15 side and represented Colombia during the 2013 South American Under-17 Football Championship held in Argentina.
 He was given the number 10 shirt.
 He made his debut in a 1–1 tie of the opening match against Paraguay.
 Throughout the group stages, Joao led Colombia to goalless draws without creating an impact.
 Only in the final group stage match against Argentina did he finally score his first goal.
-However, Colombia lost the match 3-2 and were knocked out.
+However, Colombia lost the match 3–2 and were knocked out.

 Joao joined the U20 squad for the 2014 Toulon Tournament, where he scored his first goal in his debut against Brazil after being subbed in.